mikependon/RepoDB/README.md

 This refers to “how fast” RepoDb converts the raw data into a class object and transport the class object as an actual data in the database.

 > RepoDb has its own compiler.
 It caches the “already-generated” compiled-ILs and compiled-Expressions and reusing them for the upcoming transformations.
-Furthermore, RepoDb also caches the “already-executed” operation-context and reusing it for future calls.
+It also caches the “already-executed” operation-context and reusing it for future calls.

 ### It is efficient